 How to Make Snow Ice Cream

-3. Cook over medium heat (no more than a simmer) for 5 minutes, stirring pretty often, then stir in the vanilla.
+Step 3 – Cook over medium heat (no more than a simmer) for 5 minutes, stirring pretty often.
+(This is the step where the eggs get cooked)

 Let the concoction cool for about an hour (or place in the fridge if you can’t wait that long!), then spoon approximately 1/3 to 1/2 cup over a bowl of fresh clean snow!

 There you have it, my easy method to making snow cream.
 Your family is sure to love it!
 If you give it a try, let me know what you think!

 Here are a couple other recipes if you’d like to try other ones, too!

 - 30 Non-Toy Christmas Gift Ideas for Kids - 10/31/2023

 - 50+ Fun Family Christmas Gift Ideas for Every Budget - 10/31/2023

 - 19+ Creative Birthday Money Gifts - 08/04/2023